elastic-ipfs/elastic-ipfs/cicd-workflows.md

  ### Lambda

-This diagram shows the complete process of introducing a new feature for a lambda into all three environments.
+This diagram shows the complete process of introducing a new feature for a lambda into all environments.

 ![Lambda Workflow](assets/images/workflows-lambdas.png)